HugoMatilla/Effective-JAVA-Summary/README.md

 	List<Subscriber> subscribers = new ArrayList<Subscriber>();
 ```
-**Caveat**: if the original implementation has a special functionality not required the interface contract and the code depended on that functionality, the new implementation must provide this functionality.
+**Caveat**: if the original implementation has a special functionality not required the interface contract and the code dependent on that functionality, the new implementation must provide this functionality.

 If there is not an appropriate interface we can refer to the object by a class.
 Like: